kohirens/version-release/docs/setup-ssh-keys.md

 # Setup A personal access token on GitHub

 Unlike the SSH keys which are per repository.
-You will only need to make 1 token for CirlceCI to use across all the projects the token gives access to for an Org.
-It can be risky to generate multiple keys that give access to the Org.
-So one should be enough in this case.
+You will only need to make 1 token for CircleCI to use across all the projects, as the token gives access to an Org.
+It can be risky to manage multiple keys that give access to the Org.
+So one should be enough in most cases.

 This is used to push branches, for updating the CHANGELOG, and then merging it to your main branch by making a pull request.
 It is also used to publish a